polarbart/libdl/README.md

 - `Tensor<D, R>::grad` holds the gradient of this tensor
 - `Tensor<D, R>::gradFn` holds the operation that created this tensor in order to compute the gradients for its parents
 - `Tensor<D, R>::requiresGrad` indicates whether the gradient for this tensor should be stored in `Tensor<D, R>::grad`
-- The `Tensor<D, R>::backward()` function computes the gradient for all predecessors, that require a gradient, w. r. t. the tensor calling it
+- The `Tensor<D, R>::backward()` method computes the gradient for all predecessors, that require a gradient, w. r. t. the tensor calling it
 - If `Tensor<D, R>::requiresGrad` is set to *true* `Tensor<D, R>::gradFn` always contains a value.
   In particular, this means, if no operation created this tensor, then `Tensor<D, R>::gradFn` is a `Leaf<D, R>` object which just passes the gradient it receives to the tensor